howardjs/Universal-Package-Manager/README.md

 Pull requests are encouraged.
 For major changes with the project please open an issue about what you would like to change.
 Thank you for contributing to the UPM project.

+## Community

+You can interact with the UPM community by joining our official Discord server!
+Join [here](https://discord.gg/6s3Cgk9EGR)!

 ## License

 This project is licensed under the [GNU General Public License v3.0](https://github.com/howardjs/Universal-Package-Manager/blob/main/LICENSE).
 This project is available for commercial use, modification, distribution, patent use, and private use.